zagoli/cmapdCostRegression/README.md

 ### Usage
 How to train the model:
-1. change the value of the configuration variables in `config.py`
+1. change the value of the configuration variables in `config.py` if needed;
-2. run `python datasetGenerator.py` to generate the dataset based on the config variables.
+2. run `python datasetGenerator.py` to generate the dataset based on the config variables;
 3. run `python train.py` to train the model.

 The trained model will also be saved for later usage.